locaweb/leela-docs/intro/archnut.rst

  Architecture in a nutshell
 ============================

-Leela is a software that allows you to analyze stored data and monitor real time events.

-Unsurprisingly, the main abstraction is the event.
+Unsurprisingly, as stated before, the main abstraction is the event.
 That is a key-value structure with a timestamp associated that the system allows you to store, retrieve and manipulate.

-Examples of usage includes graphing the cpu usage of the past week, or monitoring memory consumption using moving average, possibly taking some action when this values hits above a certain threshold.
+Following a high level description of its main components:

 .. image:: https://docs.google.com/drawings/pub?id=10lnt1ADTlG0WNhYBEDBBKTnCwn3n7fVBzpNgyhN8XNA&w=960&h=720
    :height: 720px